 Of course, taking photos at night can already be difficult.
 When you throw in the sudden bursts of lights, things get even trickier.

 The best advice we can give you is that preparation is key.
-Find a good place to shoot before the show starts.
-Set up where the smoke will be blowing away from you and then take some test shots.
+Find a good place to shoot before the show starts, then take some test shots.
 Make sure you’re happy with any objects or reference points that might be in the foreground or background.
 You don’t want to try to fiddle with framing during the show.

 Camera settings for photographing fireworks

 Fireworks are tough because the sudden, intense light can confuse your camera.
 That’s why it shouldn’t be in automatic mode.
 Manual mode will let you pick the perfect settings in advance.